 21.2.12 Void

-21.2.12A Create a subscription to notifications
+21.2.12A Create a subscription to notifications procedure

 21.2.12A.1 Message store client procedures

 In order for the message store client to keep its local store in sync with the MCData message store, it needs to receive notifications about changes in the message store.
-For this purpose, the message store client would need to subscribe to notification from the message store, Synchronization using subscriptions and notifications is described in clause 5.1.5.1 of OMA-TS-REST_NetAPI_NMS-V1_0-20190528-C [66].
+For this purpose, the message store client would need to subscribe to notification from the message store.
+Synchronization using subscriptions and notifications is described in clause 5.1.5.1 of OMA-TS-REST_NetAPI_NMS-V1_0-20190528-C [66].

-To create a subscription to notifications about changes in the message store using the message store function, the message store client, acting as an HTTP client shall follow the procedure described in clause 6.20 of OMA-TS-REST_NetAPI_NMS-V1_0-20190528-C [66] with the following clarification:
+To create a subscription to notifications about changes in the message store using the message store function, the message store client, acting as an HTTP client shall follow the procedure described in clause 6.20 of OMA-TS-REST_NetAPI_NMS-V1_0-20190528-C [66] as follows:

-1) shall generate an HTTP POST request as specified in clause 6.20.5 of OMA-TS-REST_NetAPI_NMS-V1_0-20190528-C [66] with the following clarifications:
+1) shall generate an HTTP POST request as specified in clause 6.20.5 of OMA-TS-REST_NetAPI_NMS-V1_0-20190528-C [66] as follows:

 a) shall set the Host header field to a hostname identifying the message store function; and